pwhipp/monsuite/documentation/docs/activity/index.rst

 To Do
 -----

-* Tidy home page (drop note)
-* Add section on message protocol stuff
+* Investigate Loomio
+* Investigate Liquid Democracy
+* Investigate Helios

 In Progress
 -----------

-* Add a glossary
+* Add section on message protocol stuff

 Done
 ----